DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

 In the lesson about node templates, we've added the possibility to add new nodes via buttons.
 The problem with this solution is that we first need to scroll to an added node before we want to place it somewhere.
 A better option would be to just drag such a template on the diagram and immediately place it where we want.
-This issue can be resolved using a palette and it's something that we'll focus on in this lesson.
+This issue can be resolved using a palette, which we'll focus on in this lesson.

 ## Lesson Objectives
-* How to create the palette which will improve the user experience of adding new nodes.
+* How to create a palette to improve the user experience of adding new nodes.
-* How to create different styles of the same node inside the palette.
+* How to create different styles of the same node inside a palette.
-* How to handle adding the nodes to the groups.
+* How to handle adding nodes to groups.

 ## Creating the palette
 If you open the app, you can see that we have a place where we'd like to put our palette.
-Let's move on then and add there our palette.
+Let's add our palette there.
 Firstly, create a new directory called `palette` inside the `gojs` directory, and inside of it add a `palette.ts` file with the code below:

 ```typescript